DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-1"></a>
 **1 - When is the Democracy Earth token sale?**

 The Democracy Earth token sale is targeted for 2Q 2018.
 The pre-sale starts on February 1, 2018.
-The pre-sale is open to accredited investors only; the public sale targeted for 2Q 2018 will will be open to unaccredited investors, globally.
+The pre-sale is open to accredited investors only excluding NY and China.
+The public token sale targeted for 2Q 2018 will will be open to unaccredited investors, globally.

 <a name="question-2"></a>
 **2 - What is an accredited investor?**